kean/Nuke/Demo/README.md

-├── Essentials       ImagePipeline, LazyImage, and the image views ├── Requests         Request options, thumbnails, priority, and coalescing ├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching and prefetching
-├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate
+├── Essentials       ImagePipeline, LazyImage, and the image views ├── Requests         Request options, thumbnails, priority, and coalescing ├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching, prefetching, and resumable downloads ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate
-├── Lab              Stress rigs and instruments for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, fixtures, network conditions, demo URLs, and a few small utilities
+├── Lab              Stress rigs and instruments for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, fixtures, network conditions, demo URLs, the demo's data loaders, and a few small utilities
 └── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, and the photo stream's URLs
 ```